Bladder Cancer (cont.)

-Bladder Cancer - Causes or Risk Factors Question: What was the cause of your bladder cancer?
-Did you have any risks, like smoking?
+Bladder Cancer - Causes or Risk Factors Question: Do you have any risk factors for bladder cancer?

 Bladder Cancer - Symptoms Question: What symptoms did you experience with your bladder cancer?

-Bladder Cancer - Diagnosis Question: What tests and exams did you have that led to a diagnosis of bladder cancer?
+Bladder Cancer - Diagnosis Question: What led to your bladder cancer diagnosis?

 Bladder Cancer - Transurethral Surgery Experience Question: Please share your experience with surgery for bladder cancer.